mediaexmachina/mediadeepa/src/main/resources/doc/en/examples.md

 Process to export

-Export to the current directory the analysing report for the file `videofile.mov`:
+Export to the current directory the analysis report for the file `videofile.mov`:

 ```
 mediadeepa -i videofile.mov -f report -e .
 ```

-Export to my `Download` directory the analysing result, as MS Excel and graphic files, the media file `videofile.mov`, only for audio and media container:
+Export to my `Download` directory the analysis result, as MS Excel and graphic files, the media file `videofile.mov`, only for audio and media container:

 ```
 mediadeepa -i videofile.mov -c -f xlsx -f graphic -vn -e $HOME/Downloads